elitrycraft/UnTrialDLL/README.md

-# XylarBedrock-Core
+# UnTrial

 A lightweight DLL mod for Minecraft Bedrock Edition that patches trial restrictions.

 ## What Does It Do?

-XylarBedrock dlls automatically patches the `xgameruntime.dll` library to remove trial limitations in Minecraft Bedrock Edition.
+UnTrial dlls automatically patches the `xgameruntime.dll` library to remove trial limitations in Minecraft Bedrock Edition.
 It works by:

 1. Loading when Minecraft starts
 2. Locating the `xgameruntime.dll` in memory